Morton Air Services: History

-Douglas C-47B Dakota freighter of Morton Air Service at London Gatwick Airport in 1968.
+In 1958, Morton sold out to Airwork.
+The same year, Airwork started the process of merging with Hunting-Clan to form BUA.
 On 30 September 1959, a Morton Air Services de Havilland Heron (G-AOXL) operated the last scheduled passenger flight to depart Croydon.
 The aircraft was headed for Rotterdam.
 Another Heron, repainted to represent that aircraft currently (2011) guards the entrance to Croydon's Aerodrome Hotel.)
 By the following morning, the airline's entire operation — including its headquarters — had been relocated to Gatwick.

 Although Morton's scheduled services were integrated into BUA's regional operations following the creation of that airline in July 1960, the Morton name survived until the completion of the BUA group's 1967/8 reorganisation.
 It finally disappeared on 1 November 1968.
 This was the day Morton was absorbed into BUIA, BUA's new regional affiliate.